 But hey there’s a really simple way out of this one: Maybe hell doesn’t exist in the first place.
 There are theists who reject hell.
 Wouldn’t that mean that God is a good God as he rewards everybody?
 The theist would think so, but Heaven to me sounds utterly terrible.
 I don’t know where I found this quote or who it could be attributed to but I find it fitting:

 Does this sound like a Paradise to you?
 Eternity is not only a long time to be wrong it’s a long time period.
 Way too long for me.

-Atheism gets rid of all that baggage and while death is frightening it’s to me at least better than the alternative.
+Atheism gets rid of all that baggage and while death is frightening, to me at least it’s better than the alternative that is eternal life.
 Atheism has set me free.